 6.22.1 Applicability to language

-value of a variable that has never been given a value is undefined.
+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.22 applies to Fortran.
+The value of a variable that has never been given a value is undefined.
 It is the programmer’s responsibility to guard against use of uninitialized variables.

 6.22.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.22.5???

 Favour explicit initialization for objects of intrinsic type and default initialization for objects of derived type.
 When providing default initialization, provide default values for all components.

 Use type value constructors to provide values for all components.